 Shredded Banana Blossom – Bắp Chuối Bào

-Just like water spinach, shredded banana blossom (or banana flower) is a very common addition to seafood soups such as bun rieu (bún riêu) and bun mam (bún mắm).
+Just like water spinach, shredded banana blossom (or banana flower) is a very common addition to seafood soups, such as bun rieu (bún riêu) or bun mam (bún mắm).
 It’s also easy to identify as it is thin and curly with a white center and yellowish-pink edges.

 Piper Lolot – Lá lốt

 Piper lolot, also known as wild pepper or piper sarmentosum, is often mistranslated to “betel leaf” on menus in Vietnam.
 Betel leaf (lá trầu) is used for chewing betel nut in countries like Vietnam, Myanmar, and China and has a peppery, bitter flavor.